qihaowang65/CCRec/README.md

 - MLE.pkl: The MLE model parameters after training
 - training_negative.pkl: The negative samples for training
 - testing_negative.pkl: The candidate list for testing

+Also, you can run `mle_mamba.py` to train the MLE model using Mamba as sequence encoding.
+Its performance is similar to transformer-based MLE.
+You can get the same output as the simplified version.

 Next, go to the Notebook folder and run the code in `Item-levelDependentVAE.ipynb` to get the embedding from VAE.
 One file will be generated, which is `topic_items_to_emb-tmall.pkl`